 The EU-Germany survey regularly found juvenile redfish from 1984 to 2000.
-After 2000, the abundance of juvenile redfish have decreased to a low level and has remained low since then (Figure 6).
-The Greenland shrimp and fish survey initially had high levels of juvenile redfish in the survey particularly in the important nursery grounds in Division 1B (Figure 7).
+After 2000, the abundance of juvenile redfish has decreased to a low level and remained low until 2016 (Figure 6).
+The Greenland shrimp and fish survey initially had high levels of juvenile redfish in the survey particularly in the important nursery grounds in Division 1B (Figure 6).
 The total abundance of both species combined can be regarded as a recruitment index, since the Greenland Shrimp and Fish survey normally catches high numbers of small redfish in the fine meshed shrimp trawl used for the survey.
 From 1992 to 1999, high numbers of redfish recruits were observed annually, but the index gradually decreased and remained low until 2004.
-After the gear change in 2005, the abundance index gradually decreased (Figure 6).
+After the gear change in 2005, the abundance index gradually decreased until 2019 (Figure 6).
+In 2020 and 2022 the abundance index has increased to a level not observed since the mid 1990's.
+The recruits are found allover the shelf of both East and West Greenland (Figure 8c and 8d).
+The increased by-catch reported by shrimp trawlers in spite of the sorting grids furthermore supports the observation of unusually good recruitment.
+The length frequencies in 2022 reveal 3 new year classes (age 1-3) (figure 8).
+The Shrimp and Fish survey in East Greenland took place in the autumn in 2022 and furthermore found substantial numbers of redfish at 2-3 cm, which can be attributed to the 2022 year class or age 0 recruits (not shown).
+These observations implies an unusually good recruitment from the 2019-2022 YC.
 Length distributions reveal that the increase in survey biomass observed in 2016 is primarily large mature redfish and not recruits Figure 8.
-Length distributions of redfish in the surveys furthermore reveals a complete lack of new year classes since 2009 (lack of redfish less than 20 (age 1 to 4) cm since 2013) in West Greenland.
-The stocks in East Greenland which could potentially supply West Greenland with recruits (as known for other species such as Atlantic Cod and Haddock) reveal that new incoming year classes of redfish have not been observed since 2011 (Figure 9) in either the Greenland Shrimp and fish survey (2008-2016) nor the EU-Germany survey in East Greenland in 2019 (not shown).

-Assessment results
+Assessment